What causes cellulite?

 However, smoking and vaping can be major causes of cellulite, especially if combined with a genetic predisposition, as research has repeatedly shown.

-Nicotine and tar have an adverse effect on skin firmness, blood vessel health, skin glycation levels and fibrosis.
+Nicotine and tar have an adverse effect on skin firmness, blood vessel health, collagen glycation levels and fibrosis.
+Together they lead to more cellulite - not to mention cancer and heart disease.

 Cellulite cause #8: Alcohol